pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 4_6

 ### User Story 4_7
-- User Story 4.7: As an admin/regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.7: As an admin/regular user, when I am logged into the site, and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 ### Test case steps 4_7
 1.